 Not only were my website metrics hurting, but my post engagement rate on Laz’s Lounge had slowly declined by 50 percent by the end of those two weeks.
 Part of the falling engagement was due to non-optimized messaging, a change in peak posting times and creating content that deviated from my target audience, but the main culprit was from overwhelming self-promotion.

 Once I made this change, I started to see improvement almost immediately for both the social media channels and website of Laz’s Lounge.
 While the improvement was slow for the second website due to how new it is, I’ve started to gain more followers, visitors, engagement and positive feedback for the content that has been distributed irregularly over the past month.
 I was close to pulling the plug on the second website and focusing my efforts strictly on Laz’s Lounge, but the results I’m currently gaining have convinced me to continue working on the second website.

 The six month rule

-One of my colleagues had said to give a new social media account at least six months to prove its value and allow it time to work, which is great advice that I’ve carried with me over the years.
+One of my colleagues had said to give a new social media account at least six months to prove its value and allow it time to work, which is great advice that I’ve carried with me over the years that I’ve begun incorporating on social media platforms like Instagram.
 While I have a long way to go for both of my websites and their social media platforms, I’m finally reaping the rewards of the efforts that I thought were seemingly wasted after months of posting and trying to engage with the right digital audiences.
 I’ve learned from my mistake and have a deeper appreciation for social media and viewing it as a digital community instead of an avenue to self-promote with little to no effort.